kelray/Qt-Geolocator/ReadMe.md

 This is a simple demo desktop application in Qt to acquire your current location from a USB GPS module and display it on the map.
-The application uses QMap library for map graphics: https://github.com/bbglab/qmap
+The application uses QMapControl library for map graphics: https://github.com/kaiwinter/QMapControl

 **A screenshot of the application:**